 opens in early July and closes by November 10th; After the blueberry

-season we start with apples, cider, Pumpkins, winter squash and
+season they start with apples, cider, Pumpkins, winter squash and

 seasonal decorations!
-This year we hoped to add our delicious homemade
+This year they hoped to add our delicious homemade

 pies!.
 Payment: Cash, only.
-We are a fourth generation family farm
+They are a fourth generation family farm

 that feature fresh-picking.